Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 On the backside of the femur, there are rough ridges called the rough line or linea aspera.
 These ridges split below into two lines, medial and lateral supracondylar lines, with a flat area(popliteal surface) in between.

-Near the top, the rough line becomes the pectineal line on the inside and the rough gluteal tuberosity on the outside, where your gluteus maximus muscle attaches.
+Near the top, the rough line becomes the pectineal line on the inside and the rough gluteal tuberosity outside, where your gluteus maximus muscle attaches.

 Greater Trochanter